rv285/IB-Data-Science/README.md

 ### Download the files

-The files are available on GitHub [here](https://github.com/rv285/IB-Data-Science).
-You can download all of them in a zip file by clicking the green `Code` button on the top right.
+You can download all the files in a zip file by clicking the green `Code` button on the top right.
 (You can also clone the repository if you are familiar with git.)

 Unzip it, and name the folder `IB-Data-Science`.
 Open the folder and check that it has three self-study Jupyter notebooks, and three exercise notebooks with the sub-folder called `Exercises`.
 The sub-folder `Data` contains the data files required for the activity.